(It’s okay. It’s pronounced “or-TEE-lay.”)

 I’m the global publishing lead for BuzzFeed International and I’m the editor-at-large for BuzzFeed Philippines.
 Prior to that, I’ve written for Details, Out, Town & Country, and Side B Magazine.
 I graduated from Vassar College, which means I now live in Brooklyn.

-I’m also working on a book, a collection of essays I’ve been describing as, “If Roland Barthes and Carrie Bradshaw had a baby, and the baby was Filipino and on Grindr.”
-The less zingy and more earnest pitch is that it’s a book by a brown queer immigrant on the search for something lasting.
+I’m also working on a book of narrative nonfiction.
+I’ve been describing it as, “If Roland Barthes and Carrie Bradshaw had a baby, and the baby was Filipino and on Grindr.”
 I’m represented by Ed Maxwell at Greenburger Associates.

 If you’re looking for my newsletter, it’s here.